pyccel/pyccel/tutorial/function-pointers-as-arguments.md

 Now, we will see a special case that is optimized by Pyccel (not optimized in C yet):

-In this example, Pyccel will recognize that foo doesn't change `x`, so it will automatically add `const` or `intent` (depending on the language: C/Fortran) to the data type of `x`.
+In this example, Pyccel will recognize that foo doesn't change `x`, so it will automatically add `const` or `intent(in)` (depending on the language: C/Fortran) to the data type of `x`.
 This provides useful information for C/Fortran compilers to make optimizations to the code:

 ```python
 def foo(x: 'int[:]', i: 'int'):